 In 2013 he joined the University of Birmingham as a Research Fellow, moving to the Institute of Education/UCL to continue working on the EU-funded ILearnRW project, exploring the use of tablet software for children with dyslexia.
 He joined the Open University as a Research Associate on the MK:Smart project in 2015 where he led the citizen engagement work package.

 He was appointed as a lecturer in the School of Computing and Communications in 2017.
 Since then he has supervised a number of PhD students and been a co-investigator on a number of grants relating to privacy, mobile and ubiquitous computing, and digital health and wellbeing.
 He has contributed to a range of modules, particularly in HCI (TM356) and in our level 1 curriculum (TM112 and TM129).

-Daniel is principally a human-computer interaction (HCI) researcher.
+I am principally a human-computer interaction (HCI) researcher.
 His research interests are motivated by wanting to understand how we can best design technology to fit within, and where necessary change, peoples practices and behaviour.
 The work I do is interdisciplinary cutting across computer science, psychology, information science, design and education.

 My research takes place in two broad contexts.
 The first is large-scale communication and community building, particularly around civic engagement and Smart City projects.
 I have led a number of research projects in this area, most recently evaluating and reflecting on the design of a process we have used to facilitate citizen innovation and what the opportunities and challenges are of user-centric design at an urban scale.